 It’s time to start planning your next driving holiday around Tasmania.
-As global borders remain temporarily closed, we are so lucky to have such a wealth of domestic travel experiences at our fingertips here in Australia.
+As we discovered when international borders were closed, we are so lucky to have such a wealth of domestic travel experiences at our fingertips here in Australia.
 Whether you are in search of beach, bush or city breaks, Tasmania delivers on all fronts.
-And for those on the mainland who are looking to venture further afield, you can roadtrip to the Apple Isle and take advantage The Spirit of Tasmania’s new ‘Bring Your Car For Free’ offer.
+And for those on the mainland who are looking to venture further afield, you can roadtrip to the Apple Isle and take advantage The Spirit of Tasmania’s car ferry from Melbourne to Devonport.

 To help you explore the best Tasmania has to offer, we have handpicked a week-long roadtrip itinerary that starts in Devonport, where the Spirit of Tasmania docks, and takes in incredible Tasmanian landscapes, destinations, dining and wineries.

-The Spirit of Tasmania’s Bring Your Car For Free offer is available for all new bookings for travel between 1 March and 30 June 2021.
+The Spirit of Tasmania’s Bring Your Car For $99 offer is available for all new bookings for travel in low season.
 Click here for more information and to book.

 Day 1: Devonport to Launceston

 Welcome to Tasmania!
 Insiders know to spend a bit of time exploring Devonport before jumping in the car and heading to Launceston.
 Set in the stunning Cradle Coast in Tasmania, Devonport is a popular stop for anyone on a food and wine roadtrip in Tasmania.
 It’s the landing point for those travelling to the Apple Isle via the Spirit of Tasmania from the mainland, and a handy base to explore the wineries and pristine wilderness of the Cradle Coast and the Tamar Valley.
 A one hour drive from our Holm Oak Cellar Door, it’s a part of Tasmania that we love.
 There are lots of great restaurants and cafés to discover, and here we share our favourites.